 It’s super functional

 I’ve already said this in this emergency binder review, but I’ll say it again.
 The In Case of Emergency Binder is really well organized and will be useful.
-The structure makes sense, and I’m not sure that I would have come to that on my own.
+The structure makes a ton of sense.

 They make it easy to fill out